nadiamariduena/python-intro-2024-privat/z__all_mds/16_functions_3_decorators.md

 @log_authentication
 def authenticate_user(username, password):
     # This function could contain more complex authentication logic, but for simplicity, we'll just return True or False
+    #
+    # The authenticate_user function takes a username and password as input and returns True if the authentication is successful, and False otherwise.
+    #
     authenticated = False
     for user in users:
         if user["username"] == username and user["password"] == password: